Malcolm X: France and United Kingdom

 Malcolm X charged that the Cuban émigré pilots hired by the CIA to serve as Tshombe's air force indiscriminately bombed Congolese villages and towns, killing women and children, but this was almost never mentioned in the media while the newspapers featured long accounts of the Simbas "raping White women, molesting nuns".
 Likewise, he felt the term mercenary was inappropriate, preferring the term "hired killer" and that Tshombe should not be described as a premier as he preferred the term "cold-blooded murderer" to describe him.
 Malcolm X stated that what he regarded as the extremism of the Tshombe government was "never referred to as extremism because it is endorsed by the West, it is financed by America, it's made respectable by America, and that kind of extremism is never labelled as extremism".

-X argued this extremism was not morally acceptable "since it's not extremism in defense of liberty".
-Many in the audience at Oxford were angered by Malcolm X's thesis and his support for the Simbas who had committed atrocities with one asking "What sort of extremism would you consider the killing of missionaries?".
+Malcolm X argued this extremism was not morally acceptable "since it's not extremism in defense of liberty".
+Many in the audience at Oxford were angered by Malcolm X's thesis and his support for the Simbas who had committed atrocities with one asking, "What sort of extremism would you consider the killing of missionaries?".
 In response, Malcolm X answered "It is an act of war.
 I'd call it the same kind of extremism that happened when England dropped bombs on German cities and Germans dropped bombs on English cities".

-On February 5, 1965, MalcolmX flew to Britain again, and on February 8 he addressed the first meeting of the Council of African Organizations in London.
+On February 5, 1965, Malcolm X flew to the UK again, and on February 8 he addressed the first meeting of the Council of African Organizations in London.
 The next day he tried to return to France, but was refused entry.
 On February 12, he visited Smethwick, near Birmingham, where the Conservative Party had won the parliamentary seat in the 1964 general election.
 The town had become a byword for racial division after the successful candidate, Peter Griffiths, was accused of using the slogan, "If you want a nigger for a neighbour, vote Liberal or Labour."
-In Smethwick, MalcolmX compared the treatment of ethnic minority residents with the treatment of Jews under Hitler, saying: "I would not wait for the fascist element in Smethwick to erect gas ovens."
+In Smethwick, Malcolm X compared the treatment of ethnic minority residents with the treatment of Jews under Hitler, saying: "I would not wait for the fascist element in Smethwick to erect gas ovens."

 Return to United States

-After returning to the U.S., MalcolmX addressed a wide variety of audiences.
+After returning to the US, Malcolm X addressed a wide variety of audiences.
 He spoke regularly at meetings held by MMI and the OAAU, and was one of the most sought-after speakers on college campuses.
-One of his top aides later wrote that he "welcomed every opportunity to speak to college students."
+One of his top aides later wrote that he "welcomed every opportunity to speak to college students".
 He also addressed public meetings of the Socialist Workers Party, speaking at their Militant Labor Forum.
 He was interviewed on the subjects of segregation and the Nation of Islam by Robert Penn Warren for Warren's 1965 book Who Speaks for the Negro?